Treating cancer with hormone therapy

-- Treatment for prostate cancer (in the prostate): If your prostate cancer is considered to be at high risk for having escaped the prostate, your treatment may include hormone therapy with surgery or radiation.
+- If your cancer appears to be contained within the but is considered to be at high risk for spreading outside of the , your treatment may include hormone therapy with surgery or radiation.

-- Stage and grade of disease: Different hormone therapies are approved for different stages of prostate cancer.
-Some hormone therapies used in combination with other medications or therapies, especially in men with advanced or metastatic cancer.
+- and grade of disease: Different hormone therapies are approved for different stages of cancer.
+Some hormone therapies used in combination with other medications or therapies, especially in men with advanced or cancer.

 Timing of treatment